Author of Wine Lessons: Ten Questions to Guide Your Appreciation of Wine

 She has published books, book chapters, articles, and presented papers on surrealism, futurism, language pedagogy, AIDS literature, sports, TV, and Italian film.
 Her books include scholarly and pedagogical texts: Au Travail!
 A Workbook for Business French; Cytomegalovirus (translation from the French of Hervé Guibert’s work); The Culture of Fragments: Words and Images in Futurism and Surrealism; and Surrealist Case Studies: Literature, the Arts and Medicine.
 She published her first novel, Terra Firma, in 2006.
 Her sixth book, Body [in] Parts, 2008, provides an analysis of the Marquis de Sade’s influence on Hervé Guibert.

 Since teaching Geography 350, she became a certified sommelier.
-Her current book, Wine Lessons: Ten Questions to Guide Your Appreciation of Wine was published in mid November 2011 and the second edition is now available on Amazon.com.
+The second edition of Wine Lessons: Ten Questions to Guide Your Appreciation of Wine was published in 2012 and is available on Amazon.com.
 She has given numerous lectures on wine and led fundraising wine events.

-Her interest in Hungarian cinema has led to several presentations and hopefully to future projects.
+Her interest in Hungarian cinema has led to several presentations and to future projects.